formidablejs/formidablejs.org/blog/2023-09-17-formidable-origins.md

 ![image](/img/craftsman-commands.png)

 Now, as you can see, the Formidable Framework takes care of a lot of things for you, so you can focus on building your application.
 One of the most important things I focused on was making sure that the DX is as good as it possibly can be.
-I wanted to make sure that the framework is easy to use and that it is easy to learn, and exciting.
+I wanted to make sure that the framework is easy to use, easy to learn, and most importantly, exciting.

+So, after you create a new Formidable Framework application, run the command `node craftsman inspire` to be inspired before getting your hands dirty 🎉.

 I do hope that you will give the Formidable Framework a try and that you will enjoy using it as much as I enjoyed building it.
 If you have any questions, please feel free to reach out to me on [Twitter](https://twitter.com/donaldpakkies).